ds47x/ds47x/README.md

    <img align="center" src="https://github-readme-stats.vercel.app/api?username=ds47x&show_icons=true&theme=tokyonight" />
  </a></p>
 <h2>About Me</h2>
-<p>I have been coding for several years and enjoy exploring different programming languages and frameworks.
-My main areas of expertise include:</p>
+<p>I have been coding for years and exploring different programming languages.</p>

-<p><strong>Web Development:</strong> I have experience in building responsive and user-friendly web applications using HTML, CSS, and JavaScript.
-I'm proficient in front-end frameworks like React and Angular, as well as back-end technologies like Node.js and Express.</p>

-<p><strong>Data Science:</strong> I'm interested in leveraging data to gain insights and make informed decisions.
-I have experience with Python libraries such as Pandas, NumPy, and Scikit-learn for data manipulation, analysis, and machine learning tasks.</p>

-<p><strong>Mobile App Development:</strong> I have developed mobile applications for both Android and iOS platforms using frameworks like React Native and Flutter.</p>

-<p><strong>Open-Source Contribution:</strong> I am an advocate for open-source software and have contributed to various projects.
-I enjoy collaborating with others and believe in the importance of giving back to the developer community.</p>

-You can find more details about these projects and other contributions in my [portfolio](https://ds47x.github.io) BETA.
+You can find more details about these projects and other contributions in my [portfolio](https://ds47x.github.io) [BETA].